 Depending on the length of the video and your computer's processing power, a CurseSearch can take anywhere from one to five minutes.
 During this period, swear words will not be removed from the video.
 However, once the CurseSearch has finished, the results will be stored in our database, so that video will not have to be CurseSearched by you (or other users) again.
 You can check CurseSearch progress by clicking the dropdown arrow in the navigation bar.

 Currently, about fifty of the most frequently used swear words are censored.
 Less used swear words and their variations may not be detected.
 However, as we improve our technology, we will add less common words.
-We also support filtering out religious words.
-In order to enable this, please email us directly at [email protected]
+We also support filtering out religious words and other forms of offensive language.

 In addition to the video demonstration shown next to the download buttons, Nofanity was recently featured in a CBS news story, where the functionality of the app is further explained and a live demonstration is shown.
 Click here to watch.